On periodic stable Auslander-Reiten components containing Heller lattices over the symmetric Kronecker algebra: Preliminaries

 \begin{theorem}[Riedtmann's structure theorm] Let $(Q,\tau)$ be a stable translation quiver without loops and $\mathcal{C}$ a connected component of $(Q,\tau)$.
 Then, there exist a directed tree $T$ and an admissible group $G\subseteq \mathsf{Aut}(\Z T)$ such that $\mathcal{C}\simeq \Z T/G$ as stable translation quivers.
 Moreover, $\overline{T}$ is uniquely determined by $\mathcal{C}$, and the admissible group is unique up to conjugation. \end{theorem} In Theorem \ref{Ried}, the underlying undirected tree $\overline{T}$ is called the \textit{tree class} of $\mathcal{C}$.

 Let $(Q,\tau)$ be a connected stable translation quiver.
-A vertex $x\in Q_0$ is called \textit{periodic} if $x=\tau ^k x$ for some $k>0$, where $\tau^k$ is the composition of $k$ copies of $\tau$.
-It is well-known that if there is a periodic vertex in $Q$, then all vertices of $Q$ are periodic \cite{HPR}.
-Indeed, if $x$ is a periodic vertex in $Q$, then there is a positive integer and $n_x$ such that $\tau^{n_x}x=x$.
+A vertex $x\in Q_0$ is called \textit{periodic} if $x=\tau ^k x$ for some $k>0$, where $\tau^k$ is the composition of $k$ copies of $\tau$ \cite[p.p.
+287]{HPR}.
+It is well-known that if there is a periodic vertex in $Q$, then all vertices of $Q$ are periodic.
+Indeed, if $x$ is a periodic vertex in $Q$, then there is a positive integer {$n_x$} such that $\tau^{n_x}x=x$.
 Since $(Q,\tau)$ is a stable translation quiver, $\tau^{n_x}$ induces a permutation on the finite set $x^{+}$, and so some power of $\tau^{n_x}$ stabilizes $x^{+}$ elementwise.
 Hence, all vertices in $x^{+}$ are periodic.
 It follows that all vertices are periodic.
-In this case, $(Q,v,\tau)$ is called \textit{periodic}. \begin{definition} Let $I$ be a set.
-A \textit{Cartan matrix} on $I$ is a function $C:I\times I\to \mathbb{Z}$ satisfying the following properties. \begin{enumerate}[(i)] \item For all $i\in I$, $C(i,i)=2$. \item $C(i,j)\leq 0$ for all $j\neq i$, and for each $i$, we have that $C(i,j)<0$ for only finitely many $j\in I$. \item $C(i,j)\neq 0$ if and only if $C(j,i)\neq 0$. \end{enumerate} \end{definition}
+In this case, $(Q,v,\tau)$ is called \textit{periodic}.

-Let $(Q,v)$ be a connected valued quiver without loops.
-Then, $(Q,v)$ gives rise to a Cartan matrix on $Q_0$:
+A connected valued quiver $(Q,v)$ which has no loops gives rise to a Cartan matrix on $Q_0$:

 \begin{definition} Let $C$ be a Cartan matrix on $I$.
 A \textit{subadditive function} for $C$ is a function $\ell: I\to \mathbb{Q}_{>0}$ such that it satisfies

 for all $x\in I$.
 A subadditive function $\ell$ is called \textit{additive} if the equality holds for all $x\in I$.
 We say that a connected valued quiver $Q$ admits a subadditive function when there exists a subadditive function for a Cartan matrix on $Q_0$. \end{definition}